 So Much More Than A Bus Ride

-One of the things I really enjoy about traveling with Stray Asia and their hop-on hop-off tour is all the activities included with your tour.
+One of the things I really enjoy about travelling with Stray Asia and their hop-on hop-off tour is all the activities included with your tour.
 A lot of the travel days include stops to break up the length of the journey.
 From local temples and monkey forests to impressive viewpoints and caves, it’s these things you might not normally see with a standard bus ride.

 Then there are the activities such as the boat trip through Kong Lor Cave which has been one of the highlights of my trip.
 These activities are included for both Freestyle tours and freestyle passes.